 Intended audience: This workshop is intended for: (1) practitioners working with communities at-risk of experiencing GBV and/or implementing trauma-informed care models, (2) researchers exploring the links between violence and its outcomes on individual, family and community-level well-being and (3) policy and advocacy specialists.

-Presenters: Lori Heise and Kathy Durand, The Prevention Collaborative
+Presenters: Lyndsay McLean and Lina Digolo, The Prevention Collaborative

 Practice based knowledge is the cumulative knowledge acquired from designing and implementing different types of prevention work over time.
 This type of knowledge can be an important complement to other types of knowledge and evidence when designing or adapting prevention programs.
 However, practice-based knowledge has been relatively underused in prevention programming.
 This is in part due to the fact that practice-based knowledge is not often documented or verified, nor communicated in ways that are accessible to local programmers.
 It is also due to inherent biases of knowledge found in the VAW and international development fields.
 In this workshop participants will:

 Intended audience: Local VAW organisations, prevention project staff and designers, activists and researchers